Toma400/Tribalify/readme.md

 Tribalify offers Tribal features by adding them onto Nim experience by use of macros, templates and other procedures.
 They are all available under `tribalify` file.

+Take in mind that Tribalify's syntax may differ from pure Tribal.
+This is because the library tries to incorporate itself into current Nim language.

 ### Contents
 - [Why Tribalify](#why-tribalify)
 - [Installation & usage](#installation--usage)